2Checkout Review (Now Verifone)

 Payouts occur weekly for merchants on the 2Sell and 2Subscribe plans.
 Sellers on 2Monetize will have monthly payouts by default.
 Slow payouts are one of the negatives that we’ve seen users mention on review sites.
 If you go with 2Checkout, try to negotiate a more frequent payout schedule (and get it in writing).

 Overall, 2Checkout is on par with similar providers as far as processing agreements go, maybe even a bit better thanks to that super-clear list of prohibited businesses.
 Just make sure you read every word of each document before you sign.
-You don’t want to be surprised by held funds or a terminated account later on down the road.

 Customer Service & Technical Support